FACTBOX-Airlines suspend China flights over coronavirus

 Turkey's flag carrier said on Jan.
 30 it would decrease frequency on scheduled flights to Beijing, Guangzhou, Shanghai and Xian between Feb.
 5 to Feb.
 29. UNITED AIRLINES

-United had previously suspended 24 U.S. flights to Beijing, Hong Kong, and Shanghai between Feb.
+United had previously suspended 24 U.S. flights to Beijing, Hong Kong and Shanghai between Feb.
 1 and Feb.
 8 because of a significant drop in demand.
+UNITED PARCEL SERVICE INC

+UPS has cancelled 22 China flights, as a result of the Wuhan quarantines and normal manufacturing closures due to the Lunar New Year holiday, UPS Chief Executive David Abney said in an interview on Thursday.
+He did not specify how many flights cancellations were due to the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)